Tight (Double) Exponential Bounds for Identification Problems: Locating-Dominating Set and Test Cover: Conclusion

 We presented several results that advance our understanding of the algorithmic complexity of \LD and \TCPB, which we showed to have very interesting and rare parameterized complexities.
 Moreover, we believe the techniques used in this article can be applied to other identification problems to obtain relatively rare conditional lower bounds.
 The process of establishing such lower bounds boils down to designing \emph{bit-representation gadgets} and \emph{set-representation gadgets} for the problem in question.

 Apart from the broad question of designing such lower bounds for other identification problems, we mention an interesting problem left open by our work.
-Can our tight double-exponential lower bound for \LD\ parameterized by treewidth/treedepth be applied to the feedback vertex set number?
-The question could also be studied for other related parameters.
+Can our tight double-exponential lower bound for \LD\ parameterized by vertex integrity (and thus, treedepth, pathwidth and treewidth) be applied to the feedback vertex set number?
+In our reductions, after removing a central connecting gadget of logarithmic size, we obtain a collection of small connected components, and thus the graph has small vertex integrity.
+However, these components are not acyclic, which is why the feedback vertex set number is unbounded.
+Note that a single-exponential time algorithm with respect to feedback \emph{edge} set number was presented by the authors in~\cite{DBLP:conf/ciac/ChakrabortyFMT25}.

+This type of question can of course also be studied for other parameters: see~\cite{CGS21,DBLP:conf/ciac/ChakrabortyFMT25} for works on other structural parameterizations of \LD and \TCPB.